technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 12 - Configure routing based on external schedules.md

 # Lab 12 - Configure routing based on external schedules

-**Objective** - In this Lab, you enable workforce management and shift based routing
+**Objective** - In this Lab, you enable workforce management and shift based routing.

-## Enable workforce management
+## Task 1 - Enable workforce management

 To enable Workforce Management, complete the following steps:

-1. Navigate to your environment in Power Platform admin center - https://admin.powerplatform.microsoft.com/ with the credentials provided to execute the labs
+1. Navigate to your environment in Power Platform admin center - https://admin.powerplatform.microsoft.com/ with the credentials provided to execute the labs.

 2. On the command bar, select **Resources** \> **Dynamics 365 apps**.
     The Dynamics 365 apps page is displayed.